Rickling, Essex: History

 It is not known definitively why the main population today at Rickling Green is so far from its church at Rickling, but it has been suggested this may have been due to the plague.
 Another theory is that, over time, the villagers settled closer to the once busy drovers' road (the former A11) that runs through Quendon.

-On 1 April 1949 the parish was abolished and merged with Quendon to form "Quendon and Rickling".
+Rickling was an ancient parish in the Uttlesford hundred of Essex.
+In 1949 the parish was merged with the neighbouring parish of Quendon to form a new civil parish called Quendon and Rickling.
+At the 1931 census (the last before the abolition of the civil parish), Rickling had a population of 378.

 Amenities

 There is a small primary school in Rickling Green, serving the village and surrounding communities and joined in federation with Farnham primary school, with the schools sharing one head teacher and governing body.

 There is also a public house, The Cricketers Arms, Rickling Green (not to be confused with The Cricketers in nearby Clavering), which overlooks the green.
 The village green is also home to Rickling Ramblers Cricket Club.
 Cricket has been played on the green since 1850 and takes place throughout the summer months.